Epictetus/way/README.md

 Find partials in your Rails app super easy! :D

-Just install this gem and all of your partials will, when rendered, have their path appened to them.
+Just install this gem, add '_way' to your querystring and all of your partials, when rendered, will have their path appened to them.

 Install
 -------